 People are often encouraged to ‘treat themselves’ as a way to feel good, yet our findings suggest that the best way to feel happy is to treat someone else instead.

-Posted in the Medical Daily, Nelson’s studies showed that participants who performed acts of kindness, whether for the world or others, were more likely to report feeling happy and elevated mood than were those who were just kind to themselves.
+Posted in the Medical Daily, Nelson’s studies showed that participants who performed acts of kindness, whether for the world or others, were more likely to report feeling happy and in an elevated mood than were those who were just kind to themselves.
 In fact, those who treated themselves did not see any improvement in well-being or positive emotions.

 Performing kindnesses helps boost your psychological health by activating the release of dopamine

-3. Feel grateful for blessings you have when faced with others’ hardships; or looking for “the silver lining.”
+3. Feel grateful for blessings you have when faced with others’ hardships, or looking for “the silver lining.”

 A young mother who had been abused, using drugs, and was homeless, related how she always tried to count her blessings and be grateful for what she did have.
-She said she could have it a lot worse, and that others were much worse off than she was.
+She said she could have it a lot worse and that others were much worse off than she was.
 This positive attitude tremendously helped her emotional state and ability to fight obsessive depression.

 Caring for others is good in itself, makes you feel good, and improves your relationships even if you don’t struggle with depression.
-However, whether by mentoring or comforting a friend, or volunteering with service work to needy, helping others specifically helps depression because it reorients a self-centered concentration from one’s own problems onto a selfless, outside focus.
+However, whether by mentoring or comforting a friend, or volunteering with service work to the needy, helping others specifically helps depression because it reorients a self-centered concentration from one’s own problems onto a selfless, outside focus.